wastedgod/testlink_code/README.md

 that are applied to this code so don't have to make the changes

 # Installation
-> docker build -t testlinke .
+> docker build -t testlink .
 >
 > docker compose up